jetzig-framework/jetkv/README.md

 Reference counting is used to allow truncating the file when the store becomes empty.

-### Backend interface
+### Store interface
-Any backend that implements the Backend.zig interface may be provided to jetkv.KV.
-An example is at [jetkv-SQLite](https://tangled.org/poecoh.com/jetkv-SQLite)
+Any backend that implements the Store.zig interface may be used with jetzig.

 ## License